UOM-EEE-EEEN11202/uom-eee-eeen11202.github.io/docs/chapters/useful_information/install/devcontainer.rst

       :alt: Opening a workspace in VSCode via the file menu

 #.
 When done your VSCode will look like the below.
 Note that in the bottom left hand corner it says it's connected to a Dev Container.
-In the explorer, each lab is listed using upper case letters (e.g. Lab A rather than lab_a) and it says workspace at the top.
+In the explorer, each lab is listed using upper case letters (e.g. Lab A rather than lab-a) and it says workspace at the top.
 If you don't have these, you've missed a step.

    .. figure:: ./images/vscode_final.png
       :width: 800